Introduction

 .
 The main purpose of the TDLM

-package is to propose a rigorous framework to fairly compare trip
+package is to provide a rigorous framework for fairly comparing trip

-two-step approach to generate mobility flows by separating the trip
+approach for generating mobility flows by separating the trip

-distribution law, gravity or intervening opportunities, from the
+distribution law, such as gravity or intervening opportunities, from the

-modeling approach used to generate the flows from this law.
+modeling approach used to generate flows from this law.

 A short note on terminology

 This framework is part of the four-step travel model.
-It corresponds to the second step, called trip distribution, the aim of which is to match the trip origins with the trip destinations.
-The model used to generate the trips or flows, and more generally the degree of interaction between different locations, are often called spatial interaction models.
-According to the research area, a matrix or a network formalism can be used to describe these spatial interactions.
-Origin-Destination matrix (or trip table) are often used in geography or transportation while in statistical physics or in the study of complex systems the term mobility networks is usually preferred.
+It corresponds to the second step, called trip distribution, which aims to match trip origins with trip destinations.
+The model used to generate trips or flows, and more generally the degree of interaction between locations, is often referred to as a spatial interaction model.
+Depending on the research area, a matrix or a network formalism may be used to describe these spatial interactions.
+Origin-Destination matrices (or trip tables) are common in geography or transportation, while in statistical physics or complex systems studies, the term mobility networks is usually preferred.

 Origin–Destination matrix

-The description of movements in a certain area is represented by an Origin-Destination matrix (OD matrix).
-The area of interest is divided into \(n\) locations and \(T_{ij}\) represents the volume of flows between location \(i\) and location \(j\).
-This volume usually represents a number of trips or a commuting flow (i.e. number of individuals living in \(i\) and working in \(j\)).
-The OD matrix is squared, contains only positive values and can be a zero-diagonal matrix (Figure 1).
+The description of movements within a given area is represented by an Origin-Destination (OD) matrix.
+The area of interest is divided into locations, and represents the volume of flows between location and location .
+This volume typically corresponds to the number of trips or a commuting flow (i.e., the number of individuals living in and working in ).
+The OD matrix is square, contains only positive values, and may have a zero diagonal (Figure 1).

 Aggregated inputs information

-Three categories of inputs are usually considered to simulate an OD matrix (Figure 2).
-The masses and distances are the main ingredients used to generate a matrix of probabilities based on a given distribution law.
-Hence, the probability \(p_{ij}\) to observe a trip from location \(i\) to another location \(j\) is based on the masses, the demand at origin (\(m_i\)) and the offer at destination (\(m_j\)).
-Typically, the population is used as surrogate for the demand and offer.
-The probability of movements also depends on the costs based on the distance \(d_{ij}\) between locations or the number of opportunities \(s_{ij}\) between locations depending on the chosen law (more details in the next “Trip distribution laws” section).
-In general both the effect of the cost can be adjusted with a parameter.
+Three categories of inputs are typically considered to simulate an OD matrix (Figure 2).
+The masses and distances are the primary ingredients used to generate a matrix of probabilities based on a given distribution law.
+Thus, the probability of observing a trip from location to location depends on the masses, the demand at the origin (), and the offer at the destination ().
+Typically, population is used as a surrogate for demand and offer.
+The probability of movement also depends on the costs, which are based on the distance between locations or the number of opportunities between locations, depending on the chosen law (more details are provided in the next “Trip distribution laws” section).
+In general, the effect of the cost can be adjusted with a parameter.

-The margins are used to generate an OD matrix based on the matrix of probabilities by preserving the total number of trips (\(N\)), the number of out-going trips (\(O_i\)) and/or the number of in-coming trips (\(D_j\)) (more details in the “Contrained distribution models” section).
+The margins are used to generate an OD matrix from the matrix of probabilities while preserving the total number of trips (), the number of outgoing trips (), and/or the number of incoming trips () (more details are provided in the “Constrained distribution models” section).

 Trip distribution laws

-The purpose of a trip distribution law is to estimate the probability \(p_{ij}\) that out of all the possible travels in the system we have one between the location \(i\) and the location \(j\).
-This probability is asymmetric in \(i\) and \(j\) as the flows themselves.
-It takes the form of squared matrix of probabilities.
-This probability is normalized to all possible couples of origins and destinations, \(\sum_{i,j=1}^n p_{ij} =1\).
-Hence, a matrix of probabilities can be obtained by normalizing any OD matrix (Figure 3).
+The purpose of a trip distribution law is to estimate the probability that, out of all the possible travels in the system, there is one between location and location .
+This probability is asymmetric in and , as are the flows themselves.
+It takes the form of a square matrix of probabilities.
+This probability is normalized across all possible pairs of origins and destinations, such that .
+Therefore, a matrix of probabilities can be obtained by normalizing any OD matrix (Figure 3).

-As mentioned in the previous section, most of the trip distribution law depends on the demand at origin (\(m_i\)), the offer at destination (\(m_j\)) and a cost to move from \(i\) to \(j\).
-There are two major approaches for the estimation of the matrix of probability.
-The traditional gravity approach, in analogy with the Newton’s law of gravitation, is based on the assumption that the amount of trips between two locations is related to their populations and decays with a function of the distance \(d_{ij}\) between locations.
-In contrast to the gravity law, the laws of intervening opportunities hinges on the assumption that the number of opportunities \(s_{ij}\) between locations plays a more important role than the distance (Lenormand, Bassolas, and Ramasco 2016).
+As mentioned in the previous section, most trip distribution laws depend on the demand at the origin (), the offer at the destination (), and a cost to move from to .
+There are two major approaches for estimating the probability matrix.
+The traditional gravity approach, in analogy with Newton’s law of gravitation, is based on the assumption that the amount of trips between two locations is related to their populations and decays according to a function of the distance between locations.
+In contrast to the gravity law, the laws of intervening opportunities hinge on the assumption that the number of opportunities between locations plays a more important role than the distance (Lenormand et al., 2016).
 This fundamental difference between the two schools of thought is illustrated in Figure 4.

-It is important to note that the effect of the cost between locations (distance or number of opportunities) can usually be adjusted with a parameter that can be calibrated automatically or by comparing the simulated matrix with observed data (more details in the example based on real commuting data in Kansas below).
+It is important to note that the effect of the cost between locations (distance or number of opportunities) can usually be adjusted with a parameter, which can be calibrated automatically or by comparing the simulated matrix with observed data.

 Constrained distribution models